4 Obvious Indicators of a Quality Organization

 Most companies are giving their employees this Friday and Monday off because Christmas Eve and Christmas fall on the weekend.
 Guess what customers and prospects think about companies whose employees are working on those days?
 Read on.

-When we say that certain people have quality what we mean is that they demonstrate good taste, are well groomed, have impeccable manners, and accomplish all of this consistently---these traits are obvious.
-Not surprisingly, these same 4 traits that indicate obvious quality in a person also indicate quality in an organization that clients and prospects notice.
+When we say that certain people have quality what we mean is that they have impeccable manners, demonstrate good taste, are well groomed, and accomplish all of this consistently---these traits are obvious.
+Not surprisingly, these same 4 traits that indicate obvious quality in a person also indicate quality in an organization.
+Clients and prospects notice.

 This includes professionalism and consideration.
 Quality people and quality organizations treat everyone with respect.
 They learn and follow the rules of etiquette and they bend over backward to avoid offending anyone.
-Organizations that want to maintain an aura of quality with a simple, inexpensive gesture send thank-you notes.
+Organizations that want to maintain an aura of quality with a simple, inexpensive gesture send thank-you emails and handwritten notes.

 People often think of organizational manners as the way companies treat their customers.
 But your customers are also very interested in the way you treat your employees.
 And guess what they really think of companies that stay open until 5 p.m. on Christmas Eve?